Anti-abortion violence: Army of God

 The Department of Justice and Department of Homeland Security's joint Terrorism Knowledge Base, identify the Army of God as an underground terrorist organization active in the United States.
 It was formed in 1982, and is responsible for a substantial amount of anti-abortion violence.
 The group has committed property crimes, acts of kidnapping, attempted murder, and murder.
 While sharing a common ideology and tactics, members claim to rarely communicate; to avoid risk of information leaking to outside sources.

 In August 1982, three men identifying as the Army of God kidnapped Hector Zevallos (a doctor and clinic owner) and his wife, Rosalee Jean, holding them for eight days and released them unharmed.
-In 1993, Shelly Shannon, an Army of God member, admitted to the attempted murder of George Tiller.
-Law enforcement officials found the Army of God Manual, a tactical guide to arson, chemical attacks, invasions, and bombings buried in Shelly Shannon's backyard.
+In 1993, Shelley Shannon, an Army of God member, admitted to the attempted murder of George Tiller.
+Law enforcement officials found the Army of God Manual, a tactical guide to arson, chemical attacks, invasions, and bombings buried in Shelley Shannon's backyard.
 Paul Jennings Hill was found guilty of the murder of both John Britton and clinic escort James Barrett.

 The Army of God published a "Defensive Action Statement" signed by more than two dozen supporters of Hill, saying that "whatever force is legitimate to defend the life of a born child is legitimate to defend the life of an unborn child... if in fact Paul Hill did kill or wound abortionist John Britton and clinic assistants James Barrett and Mrs. Barrett, his actions are morally justified if they were necessary for the purpose of defending innocent human life".
 The AOG claimed responsibility for Eric Robert Rudolph's 1997 shrapnel bombing of abortion clinics in Atlanta and Birmingham.
 The organization embraces its description as terrorist.

 Physician "wanted" posters

 In the late 1990s, an organization called American Coalition of Life Activists (ACLA) was accused of implicitly advocating violence by its publication on its "Nuremberg Files" website of wanted-style posters, which featured a photograph of a physician who performed abortions along with a monetary reward for any information that would lead to his "arrest, conviction, and revocation of license to practice medicine".
 The ACLA's website described these physicians as war criminals and accused them of committing "crimes against humanity".
 The web site also published names, home addresses, telephone numbers, and other personal information regarding abortion providers—highlighting the names of those who had been wounded and striking out those of who had been killed.
 George Tiller's name was included on this list along with many others.
-The site was accused of being a thinly-veiled hit list intended to incite violence; others claimed that it was protected under the First Amendment of the United States Constitution.
+The site was accused of being a thinly veiled hit list intended to incite violence; others claimed that it was protected under the First Amendment of the United States Constitution.
 In 2002, after a prolonged debate, the 9th Circuit Court of Appeals ruled that the "posters" constituted an illegal threat.